cchin1/clickygame/README.md

 # clickygame
+A purrfect Black & White cat game called "ClickyCat" where you can click on cat cards to build your memory.

 # Overview
 ClickyCat is a memory game with React.
 This app requires the UI to be broken into components, managed component states, and user event responses.